vekatze/neut/book/src/in-a-linear-language.md

 ## To Gather Paradise

-Luckily, Neut found such a linearizer inside the λ-calculus.
-The key is executing types. *Using a type to copy/discard the terms of the type*.
+Luckily, Neut found a linearizer inside the λ-calculus.
+Found a way to translate a non-linear language into a linear one.
+The key is to execute types. *Using a type to copy/discard the terms of the type*.

-If we can copy/discard values freely, we can adjust the use variables so that all of them are linear.
+If we can copy/discard values, we can adjust the use variables so that all of them are linear.
 Indeed, if a variable isn't used, we can insert `discard(x)`.
 If a variable is used more that twice, we can insert `copy(x)` as necessary.

 After linearizing the language, we can enjoy the paradise of linearity; static memory management is almost trivial now.

-In the next section, we'll see how types can be used to copy its values.
+In the next section, we'll see how types can be used to copy/discard their values.